-Financial aid that is over and above the student's tuition, fees and, if applicable, bookstore charge is refunded by BankMobile according the student's instructions.
+Financial aid that is over and above the student's tuition, fees and, if applicable, bookstore charge is refunded by BankMobile according to the student's selected refund preference.

 If you have questions about BankMobile or disbursement of financial aid, contact Gateway Student Services.